Staff and Clinicians

 Bar Admissions: Michigan, Nevada, New Jersey, New York, United States District Courts for the Southern and Eastern Districts of New York, United States Court of Appeals for the Sixth Circuit, and the District of Nevada

-David B. Thronson, Professor of Law
+David B. Thronson, Associate Dean for Experiential Education and Professor of Law

 David Thronson joined MSU College of Law in 2010 as a professor of law and co-founder of the Immigration Law Clinic.
 His research and writing seeks to develop frameworks and critical perspectives for analyzing the intersection of family and immigration, with a particular focus on children.